Many-one reductions and the category of multivalued functions: Background

+Accompanying the investigation of specific degrees, also the overall degree structure has been studied.
+The Weihrauch degrees form a distributive lattice \cite{brattka2}, \cite{paulyreducibilitylattice}, and can be turned into a Kleene algebra when equipped with additional natural operations $\times$, $^*$ \cite{paulykojiro}.
+While some additional results in this area do depend on specific properties of Weihrauch reducibility, the fundamental ones only use generic properties of many-one reductions and multi-valued functions - and as such would also apply to the study of $\ppad$, $\pls$, etc.!

+By outlining the properties of the category $\mult$ we simultaneously \emph{define} when a category is sufficiently similar to it to admit the same constructions as those used to study Weihrauch reducibility.
+In particular, we show how to introduce notions of many-one reductions in such a case, and derive the basic properties of the induced degree structures.
+The spirit of this endeavor bears similarity to the characterization of categories behaving like the one of partial functions as p-categories in \cite{robinson}, which also serves as our starting point.

+As a means to study partial functions in an abstract setting, p-categories have largely been superseded by restriction categories introduced in \cite{cockett2,cockett3,cockett4}.
+The primary additional structure of a p-category is its (partial) product, whereas a restriction categories is built upon the mapping of a function to the identity restricted to the functions domain.
+Given the product, the restriction can be derived; and if a restriction category does admit a suitable product, then both settings are equivalent \cite[Theorem 5.2]{cockett4}.
+Despite restriction categories being the more general setting, we still use p-categories: Our definitions require the existence of the p-product anyway, whereas in the applications we have in mind the precise domain of a multivalued function is of less relevance.

+Many-one reductions between sets are closely tied to pullbacks (e.g.~\cite[Subsection 6.6]{paulyreducibilitylattice}), this ceases to be true for multivalued functions.
+The reason for this lies in the fact that post-processing is included in our notion of reducibility for multivalued functions, whereas it generally is absent for sets.

-While the blend of category and recursion theory has a significant history (e.g. \cite{longo}, \cite{dipaola}, see the survey \cite{cockett}), this does not include the study of reductions.
-On the other hand, categorical models of linear logic as studied in \cite{paiva} admit certain similarities to the operations appearing in the present paper, however, have no connections to recursion or even complexity theory.
+While our goal of blending category and recursion theory has a significant history (e.g. \cite{longo}, \cite{dipaola}, see the survey \cite{cockett}), this does not include the study of reductions.
+On the other hand, categorical models of linear logic as studied in \cite{paiva},\cite{blass} admit certain similarities to the operations appearing in the present paper, however, have no strong connections to recursion or even complexity theory.